 Well, color me surprised.
 I never ever thought I would be encouraging anyone at all to grind their own rice flour at home for gluten free baking (or for anything else).
 But ever since I offered my online gluten free flour course to my email subscribers, I’ve been determined to be able to do just that.

 I have so much to tell you!
-If you just want the facts on how to get it done, watch the video above 🔝 or scroll down the recipe portion ⏬.
+If you just want the basic facts on how to get it done, scroll down to watch the video or see the recipe portion ⏬.
 If you’d like all the facts, keep reading!

 (Oh, and if you’d like to know how to use rice flour in your gluten free baking, please see my gluten free flour blends page!
 Rice flour must be combined with other flours to create an all purpose gluten free flour blend.)

 Why is finely ground rice flour so important?

 When I first began baking gluten free, I used a bean flour blend for my recipes.
 With you all as my witnesses, I will never ever do that again.
 Bean flours smell awful, at every level of baking.
 Just no no no.

 Ever since I first started using gluten free flour blends with a rice flour base, I’ve known how important a finely ground rice flour is.
 In fact, the two most important characteristics in a proper gluten free flour blend are how finely ground the rice flour is, and (of course) what else is in the blend to balance out that rice flour.